MAcc Admission Requirements

 - IELTS: 6.5 (with section scores of 6.5 in both reading and writing)

-For more information on English language proficiency and how to submit test scores, visit the Graduate School website.
+More information on English language proficiency and how to submit test scores.

 The video essay is a required component of the application that provides you an opportunity to show the admissions committee the authentic you.
 Think of this video essay as if you were answering an interview question with a member of our admissions committee.

 Equipment & Practice

 - You will need to use a computer with camera and microphone capabilities.
 You will have the ability to test your technology before starting the video essay and submit a practice video essay.

 - You can test your technology and run the practice simulation as many times as you wish to be comfortable with the format and technology.
 You will be able to review your practice video essay(s) and your recording(s) will not be saved beyond the testing phase and will never be reviewed.